jake-the-dev/A-Pets-Life/README.md

 MondoDB Atlas and Compass are both the same for viewing db data. router.get('/', (req,res)) vs router.route("/").get((req, res) Todo tree from the marketplace
 The precision of capitalisation of db fields.
+Couple hours of frustration there.
-That I don't really care for Bootstrap / react-bootstrap's implementation.
+That I don't really care for Bootstrap / react-bootstrap's jsx implementation.
-JSX Fragments.
+JSX Fragments as a parent to use multiple .
 Redux is easier to understand and use with React Hooks now a thing.
 Redux creates a lot more files and folders but that's a small price when trying to understand state.
 A thunk is a function that wraps an expression to delay its evaluation. (allows async await)